backupbrew/switchbrew/Cryptosystem.md

 the exploit or glitch would have to be re-done on each new bootloader revision (if it's not patched).

-Dumping the fuses of any single system would effectively bypass all of the above security mechanisms.
+Dumping the fuses and TSEC key of any single system would effectively bypass all of the above security mechanisms.

 The key-derivation is described [here](Package1#Key%20generation.md##Key_generation "wikilink").